 A thrust stage floor painted for the production of Peter Pan for PCPA (the pacific conservatory of performing arts).
 First we did a three color scumble.
 Then we added wood texture with wood graining tools and paint mixed with a glaze.
 We painted on plank lines using lining sticks, added washes on top, and then used stencis created from a pounce machine to add designs.
 The last image was a reference elevation provided by the designer Jason Bolen.

 A cut drop with opera netting. for the production of Peter Pan at PCPA.
 Design by Jason Bolen.
 Cartooned and painted by myself and four others.

-After using a pounce machine to cut the stencil for this wallpaper I created a sample piece by scumbling two colors, cartooning the green shapes, and then hand painting in the pounced design overtop.
+After using a pounce machine to cut the stencil for this wallpaper I created a sample piece by scumbling two colors, cartooning shapes, and then hand painting in the pounced design overtop.
 This was the wallpaper used in the production of Peter Pan at PCPA.
 Design by Jason Bolen.